a.k.a SpiderDan, the SkyScraperMan

 and there will be nothing we can do to fight the fires or rescue the people trapped above."

 On September 6th, 2010 (Labor Day), nearly twenty years after his historical free climbing ascent of the CN Tower, Dan Goodwin scaled the 58 story Millennium Tower in San Francisco on behalf of all the firefighters that risk their lives fighting fires and rescuing people trapped in the upper floors of a towering skyscraper.
 And for those that are battling cancer.

 "So often, we are ruled by fear.
 Fear of failure.
 Fear of trying something.
 I needed to conquer it myself.
 And in doing so, I was doing it for all the cancer survivors out there.
 For all the people fighting cancer, I want to be their rally call."
 (Watch Video)

 On March 1st, 2014, Dan Goodwin scaled the Telefonica Building in Santiago, Chile for Stan Lee's SuperHuman TV series.
 Talk about coming full circle.
 Stan Lee was Dan''s age (watch interview at end of video), when Stan received a call from the District Attorney in Chicago, wanting to know if he put Dan up to climbing the World's tallest building dressed as SpiderMan.

-"Who would have guessed, that 30 years later, after Stan Lee had been accused of encouraging me to climb the world's tallest building dressed as Spiderman, that I would be climbing a building for his show. it just goes to show that anything is possible if you believe it to be so."
+"Who would have guessed, 30 years after Stan Lee was accused of encouraging me to scale the world's tallest building (The Sears Tower 05.25.81), that Stan would be inviting me to scale a building for his hit TV show."

 Mickey's Beach Crack - Free Solo 5.12b